 The curated program of short films is rolled out across South Australia to more than 20 regional venues and communities from cinemas to country halls to outdoor theatres.
 A schools program is catered for with appropriate age and curricula day-time screenings.

 Films are selected by a call-out for Expressions of Interest.
-If you have a passion for film and are an Aboriginal or Torres Strait Islander film-maker, or have produced a film themed around reconciliation, then we would love to hear from you.
+If you have a passion for film and are First Nations filmmaker, or have produced a film themed around reconciliation, then we would love to hear from you.
 Look out for our EOI opportunity early each year.

-Inspired by the National Film & Sound Archive’s Black Screen program, Nunga (Aboriginal people of southern South Australia) Screen is presented by Country Arts SA and the ‘Give up Smokes’ campaign from Drug and Alcohol Services of South Australia (DASSA), with support from the South Australian Film Corporation.
+Inspired by the National Film & Sound Archive’s Black Screen program, Nunga (First Nations people of southern South Australia) Screen is presented by Country Arts SA and the ‘Give up Smokes’ campaign from Drug and Alcohol Services of South Australia (DASSA), with support from the South Australian Film Corporation.

 Reconciliation is a journey for all Australians.
 Country Arts SA is proud to be a part of this journey.